urbit/docs/docs/arvo/subscriptions.md

 `++reap` is called when we receive an acknowledgment as to whether the subscription was handled successfully.
-You can remember that `++reap` is the counterpart to `++peer` as it's almost spelled the same as 'peer' backwards.
+You can remember that `++reap` is the counterpart to `++peer` as it's pronounced like 'peer' backwards.
 Similarly, `coup` is similar to 'poke' backwards.

 Moving forward, `++reap` is given the wire we attempted to